nch-igm/snvstory/README.md

 ### UMAP
-SNVstory also outputs a UMAP transformation of the user input sample on each set of continental model features.
+SNVstory also outputs a UMAP transformation of the user input sample (in black) on each set of training samples (color labeled by continent).
 The interactive plots are saved to .html files (see ./assets).
 A hover tool is used to display the country and population of nearby training samples.

 ![Example Report](assets/Example_SGDP_umap.png)